llaske/sugarizer/docs/tutorial_step8.md

 ![](images/tutorial_step8_3.png)

-We would like to have 3 items each one that give opportunity to users to add a different number of pawns.
-To explore palette features each items will have a different UI: a text, an image, a text and an image combined.
+We would like to have 3 items each one that gives an opportunity to users to add a different number of pawns.
+To explore palette features each item will have a different UI: a text, an image, a text and an image combined.

 To do that, we're going to use a HTML file to describe the palette UI.
-So let's create a new file named `pawnpalette.html` in the `Pawn.activity/lib` directory, at the same place of the `pawnpalette.js`.
+So let's create a new file named `pawnpalette.html` in the `Pawn.activity/lib` directory, at the same place as the `pawnpalette.js`.

 Put the content above in this new file: